Web Content Display (Global)

 Schools that participated in training last year found it very beneficial.

-If you're teaching any of the new e-exam subjects in 2020, rest assured that we are here to help with the transition.
+If you're teaching any of the new e-exam subjects, rest assured that we are here to help with the transition.
 One of the biggest contributors to the success of the e-exam in the past was the partnership approach between the SACE Board and schools.

 As well as regular updates to the website and social media channels, we will communicate with you directly via email and encourage you to connect with teachers at your school or local school network who have been involved in e-exams to learn from their experiences.